The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

 where the Gross-Pitaevskii (GP) functional $F_a(u)$ is given by

 and the space $\h$ is defined as

 Here $x^{\perp} =(-x_2,x_1)$ with $x=(x_1,x_2)\in \R^2$, and $(iu,\, \nabla u)=i(u\nabla \bar u-\bar u\nabla u)/2$.
-The parameter $ a>0$ in (\ref{f}) characterizes the strengthen of attractive interactions {between} the cold atoms, and $\Omega \ge 0$ describes the rotational velocity of the rotating trap $V(x)$.
-Alternatively, one may want to impose the constraint $\int_{\mathbb{R}^2} |u(x)|^2dx=N>0$, where $N$ denotes the particle number of cold atoms in the condensates, but this latter case can be easily reduced to the previous one with $a$ being replaced by $a/N$.
-Therefore, in this paper we prefer to work with (\ref{def:ea}) instead.
-Our main interest of investigating \eqref{def:ea} is {on two folds: on one side, we provide an accurate limit description of minimizers for \eqref{def:ea} with more general potentials $V(x)$.
-On the other hand, up to a phase rotation, more importantly we shall prove that all minimizers of \eqref{def:ea} are real valued, unique and free of vortices for some special case. { As far as we know, it seems that this is the first work addressing the nonexistence of vortices for rotating BEC with attractive interactions.}
+The parameter $ a>0$ in (\ref{f}) characterizes the absolute product of the scattering length $\nu$ of the two-body interaction times the number $N$ of particles in the condensates, and $\Omega \ge 0$ describes the rotational velocity of the trap $V(x)$.
+Alternatively, one may impose the constraint $\int_{\mathbb{R}^2} |u(x)|^2dx=N>0$, but the latter case can be easily reduced to the previous one with $a$ being replaced by $a/N$.
+Therefore, in this paper we {shall} work with $e_F(a)$ instead.
+Our main interest of investigating $e_F(a)$ is {on two folds: on one hand, we provide an accurate limit description of minimizers for $e_F(a)$ with more general potentials $V(x)$; on the other hand, more importantly we shall prove analytically that up to a constant phase, all minimizers of $e_F(a)$ are real valued, unique and free of vortices for some special case.

-When there is no rotation for the trap, $i.e.$ $\Omega = 0$, the existence, uniqueness and limit behavior, and some other analytical properties of real-valued constraint minimizers for $e_F(a)$ were studied recently in \cite{GLW,GS,GWZZ,GZZ,Zhang,Z} and references therein, see also Theorem \ref{thmA} below for some details.
-For the non-rotational case, it turns out that the analysis of $e_F(a)$ is {deeply connected } with the following nonlinear scalar field equation
+When there is no rotation for the trap, $i.e.$ $\Omega = 0$, the existence, uniqueness, symmetric breaking and the refined limit behavior of real-valued constraint minimizers for $e_F(a)$ were studied recently in \cite{GLW,GS,GWZZ,GZZ} and the references therein, see also Theorem \ref{thmA} below for some details.
+Moreover, the stability and instability of real-valued constraint minimizers for $e_F(a)$ with $\Omega = 0$ were also studied in \cite{BC,Zhang,Z} and the references therein.
+For the above non-rotational case, it turns out that the analysis of $e_F(a)$ is {connected well} with the following nonlinear scalar field equation

-Recall from \cite{K,W} that, up to the translations, the ground state of (\ref{Kwong}) is a positive radially symmetric solution, denoted by $w$.
-Note also from \cite[Lemma 8.1.2]{C} that $w=w(|x|)>0$ satisfies
+Recall from \cite{K,W} that, up to translations, (\ref{Kwong}) admits a unique positive solution, which is radially symmetric.
+For convenience, {we denote the unique positive solution of (\ref{Kwong}) by $w=w(|x|)>0$.} Note also from \cite[Lemma 8.1.2]{C} that $w=w(|x|)>0$ satisfies